Working with people who may have problematic pornography use? Would you recognise it? Have a look at our comprehensive online course

 The Reward Foundation is a pioneering relationship and sex education charity.
 We are a key source of evidence-based information about love relationships and the impact of internet porn on mental and physical health, relationships, attainment and legal risks.

-The name comes from the 'reward system' of the brain, the part responsible for motivating behaviour.
-This system can be hijacked and diverted by artificially strong rewards such as drugs, alcohol, nicotine and the internet, especially porn.
+Our name comes from the 'reward system' of the brain, the part responsible for motivating behaviour.
+This system can be hijacked and diverted by artificially strong 'rewards' such as drugs, alcohol, nicotine and the internet, especially pornography.
+Internet pornography or simply 'porn', is nothing like porn of the past.
+It's a super-normal or "industrial strength" sexual stimulus.
+As with cocaine and heroin use, it can lead to compulsive or addictive use in some people.
+Adolescents are particularly vulnerable to its effects because of their still developing brain.
+They are also the most motivated to use it.
 Bingeing on these substances and activities can shrink the grey matter in the brain.
 This in turn makes it difficult to put the brakes on impulsive or risky behaviour and to make good decisions.
+Porn can cause depression, social anxiety, sexual dysfunction over time and even escalate to criminal behaviour like watching child sexual abuse material or acting out sexual violence.

 Who needs to know?

-Our aim is to help healthcare and other professionals who deal with people with porn-related issues, including guidance teachers and HR professionals, as well as parents, politicians, and pastoral care leaders etc. to access the evidence and support they need to make informed decisions and take appropriate action.
+Our aim is to help healthcare and other professionals who deal with people with pornography-related issues.
+This includes doctors, psychologists, counsellors, guidance teachers, HR professionals, parents, politicians, and pastoral care leaders etc. to access the evidence and support they need to make informed decisions about the person they care for and take appropriate action.

 Learn more from popular Stanford University neuroscience Professor Andrew Huberman about how porn affects the brain.